ZPlayzMCPE/pmmp-plugins/README.md

 ## Download
 Follow the steps below to download any plugin:
 ### Step 1.
-###### Visit this [link](https://kenygamer.herokuapp.com/download-plugin.php) to download the ZIP file of the plugin.
+Navigate to [here](https://kenygamer.herokuapp.com/download-plugin.php) to download the plugin in ZIP format.
 ### Step 2.
-###### Upload the downloaded file to [pmt.mcpe.fun](https://pmt.mcpe.fun/pages/zip2phar) to convert the ZIP to a PHAR file.
+Create an executable PHAR file in [PocketMine Tools](https://pmt.mcpe.fun/pages/zip2phar) by uploading the previously downloaded file.
 ### Step 3.
-###### Upload the previously downloaded PHAR file to your server, in the *plugins/* folder.
+Upload the plugin to the *plugins/* folder on your server.
 ### Step 4.
-###### Restart your server and you're all set!
+Restart your server and you're ready!

+## Issues
+Did you find a bug or issue running a plugin on your server?
+No problem!
+Here's what to do:
+1. Check the [Issue Tracker](https://github.com/kenygamer/pmmp-plugins/issues), in case your issue has already been reported.
+1. If your issue is still valid, submit the issue in the Issue Tracker.
+Please be sure to provide as much information as you can.
+This will make the process of reproducing and fixing easier.

-## Notes
+## Upgrading plugins
-Some of the plugins in this repository may not be compatible with your PocketMine installation.
-Most of the time it is because of API changes, and commonly users make API bumps, which is not recommended and will not guarantee their partial or total support.
-Most likely we as contributors have to make changes to the code that involve the loss of features exceptionally.

-Please submit an issue if you have problems running plugins.